hperer02/Portfolio-optimization-using-deep-learning/README.md

 | 9         | 5            | 0.0227       | 23.408        | 24.965           |
 | 10        | 6            | 0.0580       | 17.828        | 19.281           |

-**Table 6 - Transformer Results Summary**
+**Transformer Results Summary**

-As seen in Table 6, portfolio 3 yielded the highest actual return with an average MAPE of 0.0486.
+As seen in above table, portfolio 3 yielded the highest actual return with an average MAPE of 0.0486.
 Despite literature suggesting 10 assets are optimal for portfolio construction, portfolios with 6 assets often yielded higher returns, with zero weights assigned to the remaining assets (as discussed in the Results section).
-The majority of portfolios consisted of either 5 or 6 assets.
+The majority of portfolios consisted of either 5 or 6 assets.Therefore, the composition of the best portfolio built using 10,000 GBP,

----

-## Best Portfolio Composition (Table 34)
+### Best Portfolio Composition

 | Company           | Stock ticker | Weight (%) | Amount   | Expected return |
 |-------------------|--------------|------------|----------|-----------------|